pacs-course/pacs-examples/Examples/src/RK45/README.md

+#THIS IS AN OLD VERSION.
+LOOK AT THE ONE IN RKF DIRECTORY INSTEAD#

-#Function for Runge Kutta adaptive time integration#
+##Function for Runge Kutta adaptive time integration##

 For scalar ODE of the form dy/dt = f(y,t)
 (extension to vectorial problems is not difficult)